 Arizona is located in the Southwestern United States and is a destination for travelers around the world seeking sunshine, perfect winter weather, mountain vistas, the Sonoran Desert, and the Grand Canyon.
-In Phoenix, the state’s largest urban center and capital, residents and visitors bask in sunshine 315 days a year and get only 8.3 inches of rain (1).
-By comparison, residents in Atlanta, Georgia enjoy 232 days of sunshine per year and 5.7-times more rainfall (2).
+In Phoenix, the state’s largest urban center and capital, residents, and visitors bask in sunshine 315 days a year and get only 8.3 inches of rain.

-The Phoenix Metropolitan area is the 13th largest in the U.S. and is home to 4.3 million people (3).
-This represents 64% of the state’s population, which means most Arizona residents reside in an urban setting.
+The Phoenix Metropolitan area is the 13th largest in the U.S. and is home to around 4.5 million people.
+This represents the majority of the state’s population.
+Therefore, most Arizona residents reside in an urban setting.
 Since Arizona is a large state, the urban concentration of residents leaves plenty of room for getting away from the crowd.
-In fact, Arizona is 34th in the nation in terms of the number of people per square mile (4).
+In fact, Arizona is 34th in the nation in terms of the number of people per square mile.

-From the business perspective, Arizona ranks in the middle, right behind Tennessee and New York (5).
+From the business perspective, Arizona ranks in the middle, right behind Tennessee and New York.
 Its mediocre standing is due to high business costs, low quality of life, and poor economic climate.
-These poor rankings are moderated by an abundant labor supply, minimal regulations, and strong growth expectations.
-In Arizona the cost of living is 5.8% lower than the national average, but incomes are also 7.3% less (6).
+These poor rankings are moderated by an abundant labor supply, minimal regulations, and also strong growth expectations.
+In Arizona, the cost of living is 5.8% lower than the national average, but incomes are also 7.3% less.

-Arizona is a major tourist destination, especially for those interested in trying their hand at blackjack or the one-armed bandit (7).
+Arizona is a major tourist destination, especially for those interested in trying their hand at blackjack or the one-armed bandit.
 These casinos are located on tribal lands and owned and operated by various Native American tribes.
-Given the expected strong business growth for Arizona, estimated to be 6th in the nation (5), the need for security guards should also be robust.
+Given the expected strong business growth for Arizona, estimated to be 6th in the nation, the need for security guards should also be robust.